AnyFetch/anyfetch-file-hydrater.js/README.md

   }
 ```

 > In some cases, you may want to bypass the lib and send the result yourself.
 The property `cb.callbackUrl` tells you where to send the data back to the client.
-After having sent the data, call `cb()` *without any error or document*.
+After having sent the data, call `cb(null, null)` *without any error or document*.
 This will finalize hydration, clean the file and start the next task.

 ### Optional parameters
 `createServer()` takes an object hash for argument. `hydrater_function` is mandatory, optional values includes:

-* `concurrency`: max number of simultaneous calls to your hydrater function (default: 1)
+* `concurrency`: max number of simultaneous calls to your hydrater function (default: 1).
-* `logger`: function to use for logging.
-It will get called with strings when a task is started or ended, default to `console.log`.
-* `errLogger`: function to use for logging errors, default to `console.warn`.
+* `opbeat`: an object usef for opbeat notifications.
+It must have `organizationId`, `appId`, `secretToken` keys.

 Errors
 ------